Directed by Patrick Vest

 Bill has been involved in theater for 36 years in the Sacramento, Los Angeles, and San Francisco regions.
 He currently resides in Los Angeles, where he has worked on The Family Guy and American Dad! for Fox TV Animation.
 Plays that Bill has directed include the world premieres of Skeleton Stories by Delondra Williams, Red Helen by Jennifer Barclay, and Kirsten Vangsness’ Potential Space at Los Angeles’ Theatre of NOTE, where he serves on the Artistic Management Committee.
 Film and TV credits include Real Time with Bill Maher, Attila, Mega Shark vs. Mecha Shark, Ardennes Fury, Circus Kane, and Z-Nation.
 As a production designer, his work can be seen on Lifetime, The Hallmark Channel, and in various low-budget action and suspense films.
 (Production Team List)

-Lizzie Leach (LACAC Intern)
+Hannah Hart (LACAC Intern)